-If you zone in on what qualities are most important to you, you will find the person who fits the role best for you.
-So tailor the questions and don’t forget to have a bit of fun with them too.
+If you zone in on what qualities are most important to you, you’ll hire the project manager who fits the role best for you.
+So tailor the questions, and don’t forget to have a bit of fun with them too!

-Step Three: Watch the Follow-ups
+Step 3: Watch the follow-ups

 The last step is to see how well your candidate does with follow-ups.
-This is critical with any good PM, because following-up is a huge part of their job, no matter where they work.
+This is critical with any good project manager because following up is a huge part of their job, no matter where they work.

-There’s something to be said about a good negotiator, especially when it comes to the PM role.
-But, if you want to avoid that back and forth, be straightfoward about what you can offer from day one.
-The last thing you want to do is make an offer that is way off base with your candidate’s expectations.
+There’s something to be said about a good negotiator, especially when it comes to the project manager role.
+But if you want to avoid that back and forth, be straightforward about what you can offer from day 1.
+The last thing you want to do is make an offer that’s way off base with your candidate’s expectations.
 That’ll just waste your time and frustrate you.

 Let’s face it: There’s no foolproof plan for avoiding the wrong hire.
 It happens.